 The legendary Treff 2000, right next to the top station of Grünwaldkopf, on the east side of the valley, is always a great choice.
 You’ll love the ambiance, the views, and the food!

 Die Talstation restaurant, underneath the bridge of Grünwaldkopf and Zehnerkar stations, is an excellent place to take a break from the slopes!
-With a more laid-back atmosphere and modern decor, the place is great for a quick traditional lunch at reasonable prices.
+With a more laid-back atmosphere and modern decor, the place is perfect for a quick traditional lunch at reasonable prices.

 For a modern and comfortable decor, head to Gamsmilchbar, on the west side of the valley, right next to the top station of Zehnerkarbahn.
 The views overlooking the valley are gorgeous!
 Make sure to try the famous Gamsmilch among other traditional Austrian dishes!